 Trinity Journal accepts book reviews for publication.
+If you would like to join the list of potential reviewers for future publications, please complete our Reviewer Data Form.
 Please note the following for submitting book reviews.

 It is very important to have your book review done in the time frame requested when you agree to do a review.
-Generally, this is March 15 for the Spring issue and September 15 for the Fall issue.
+Generally, this is March first for the Spring issue and September first for the Fall issue.
 Ideally, book reviews should appear as soon as possible after the publication of the book.

 Please use the following format for the heading of your review: